Curriculum Mindset Session

 The importance of repetition in building a math foundation

 Repetition is essential in math.
-That's why we repeat the counting exercises in the curriculum as well.
-It's why when your child gets to actual learning, actual math facts, addition and subtraction facts, it's important to repeat those.
+That's why we also repeat the counting exercises in the curriculum.
+It's why, when your child starts learning actual math facts, such as addition and subtraction, it's essential to repeat those.

 Memorization of things like math facts was really unpopular in the education world for many years.
-Now it's starting to come back and have a resurgence because people realize how critical it is once your child gets to the higher grades and starts doing more complex math that they actually have these math facts memorized.
+Now it's starting to come back and have a resurgence because people realize how critical it is once your child reaches higher grades and starts doing more complex math; they actually have to have these math facts memorized.

 The benefits of playing with 10 units

-Especially at the preschool age, playing around with units of 10 can be really, really beneficial.
-Give them 10 cubes or 10 of anything, and just let them play with those numbers.
+Especially at the preschool age, playing with units of 10 can be highly beneficial.
+Give them 10 cubes or 10 of anything else, and let them play with those numbers.
 Let them see what breaking it into two groups of five looks like, and that you can also make a group of three and seven, or that you can make five groups of two.

 Letting them play with a unit of 10 is a fantastic way to practice math skills, and it can be easily done through play with 10 of anything.